 Enhance Your Child’s Understanding through PLAY!

-MUSIC & Singing: Drums were and are used for dances, ceremonies, games and sacred practices.
-Drums have a special place within a tribe—a revered place even.
+Used for dances, ceremonies, games and sacred practices, drums have a special place within a tribe—a revered place even.
 Drums symbolize the universe; the drumbeat, the pulse of the universe’s heart.
 Have your child use a drum to practice simple rhythms.
 Perhaps (s)he can keep the beat while you read/sing There Was An Old Lady Who Swallowed A Trout by Teri Sloat.* A book with a decidedly PNW twist on an old nursery rhyme that builds on itself even as the main character consumes more and more…something many of us do at Thanksgiving!

 Variety of dried beans